 Long Term Plans

-It is not uncommon for interviewers to ask if you have a five-year plan.
-Not only is it fair for you to ask the same, but if you do, it shows you’re planning for your future.
+It is not uncommon for hiring managers to ask if you have a five-year plan so why not ask what the company’s future plans are?
+Not only is it fair for you to ask the same, but if you do, it shows you’re planning for your career.

 - Can you please tell me a little more about the company’s long term growth plans?